-- Those at high risk include everyone with a transplant, plus most other patients treated with combinations of immunosuppressive medicines.
-Those treated with cyclophosphamide in the last 6 months or Rituximab in the last 12 months are also considered to be in the highest risk group.
+- Those at high risk include everyone with a transplant, but especially a recent transplant.
+Plus most other patients treated with combinations of immunosuppressive medicines.
+Those treated with cyclophosphamide or Rituximab in the last 6 months are also considered to be in the highest risk group.

 - Patients on single immunosuppressant drugs will usually be at less severe risk, but still at some increased risk compared to others the same age.
 If you fall into this category without any other risk factors you should strictly follow social distancing advice.

 - DO NOT STOP ANY OF THESE WITHOUT MEDICAL ADVICE FROM YOUR UNIT.
 The risk of having active disease (or rejection) is usually going to be worse than the risk from your medicines.